KalvenDebig/ssc-brewery/README.md

 * For our use case, we will add Customer to the UserDetails object
     * Rather than using the Spring Security User Object, we will implement our own

+---

+## Beer Order Controller Functionality

+* The Beer Order Controller exposes endpoints for:
+    * Create new Beer Order
+    * List Beer Orders for Customer, Get Order by ID
+    * Pickup Order - mimics a API transaction to 'pickup' an order
+* Update and delete Beer Order not implemented

+## Write Failing Tests

+* Create Order
+    * Not Logged in cannot create order
+    * Admin can create for any customer
+    * Customer User can create their customer
+    * Customer User cannot create for a different customer

+* Read Order
+    * Not Logged in cannot Read order
+    * Admin can read for any customer
+    * Customer User can Read their customer
+    * Customer User cannot read other customers

+* Pickup Order - API transaction for Customer to 'pickup' an order
+    * Not Logged in cannot pickup order
+    * Admin can Pickup for any customer
+    * Customer User can Pickup their customer
+    * Customer User cannot Pickup other customers